 Developers have a responsibility to share knowledge and enable others on their team to understand the why and how of their reasoning and this is what I enjoy improving for myself and enabling in others.

 I might have answered a little already.
 If we relate back to the manifesto, I see craftsmanship as, not only individuals and interactions, but also a community of professionals and not only customer collaboration, but also productive partnerships.
-For me, this means showing others in your team, or showing the client that developers/engineers are not just their to code heads down.
+For me, this means showing others in your team, or showing the client that developers/engineers are not just there to code with their heads down.
 We shouldn't just leave the business of why the product potentially wasn't what the company wanted to others.

-Software Craftsmanship means you have the capabilities to talk to non-technical people, to translate what they want into working software and to translate back improvements or reasons why things may need to change from the coding or framework level.
-Software Craftsmanship means good communication at all levels; all developers being able to understand the code and all team members being able to understand the developers.
+Software craftsmanship means you have the capabilities to talk to non-technical people, to translate what they want into working software and to translate back improvements or reasons why things may need to change from the coding or framework level.
+Software craftsmanship means good communication at all levels, all developers being able to understand the code and all team members being able to understand the developers.

 That is a hard question.
 As I've matured and gained experience my feelings towards craftsmanship have also changed.
 It's like the four stages of competence, you start off unconscious and incompetent, not crafting very well and not recognising you need craftsmanship.
 Conscious incompetent, you learn about craftsmanship but you fail to apply it consistently.
 Conscious competence, you know what you are doing but you have to concentrate when applying it.
 Unconscious competence, craftsmanship is second nature, you apply it without thought whilst taking other things into account.

-The future is hard to predict and maybe I'm rambling a bit, but I see the future of Software Craftsmanship in embracing more pragmatism and people starting to talk about outside influences and quantifying value gained from each practice.
+The future is hard to predict and maybe I'm rambling a bit, but I see the future of software craftsmanship in embracing more pragmatism and people starting to talk about outside influences and quantifying value gained from each practice.